vinicius111andrade/marvel-app/readme.md

 - Chose to set Minimum SDK to API 27, Oreo, Android 8.1, because its the most recent API that will run on more than 90% of devices.
 - Chose the Target SDK to be 34, since its the last one available.
 - Chose to use compile SDK 34 also, so it would be the same as the target SDK.

-## Project Architecture
-### MVVM
-I will use MVVM, because its the recommended architecture by Google and it is used in most companies.

-The main advantage of MVVM is its ease to preserve states, which is perfect for mobile where the OS can choose to kill the activity at anytime when it is on background, and also because rotating the screen kills the activity to rebuild it.
-MVVM uses the Observable design pattern, in which when an object changes its subscribers updte accordingly.

-It makes use of the ViewModel which is lifecycle aware, meaning it responds to changes in Views lifecycle states, making it easier to preserve its state.

-### Clean Architecture
-I will also follow the Clean Architecture principles, in order to showcase its power, even though it wouldn't be needed in an app so small that has no intent on growing to a giant.
-Clean Architecture is most useful on applications that intend to last many many years and be really really big, it has the trade off of making the development process slower at first, to make it faster to make change to the code base later on.
-If your app is small and it wont be maintained for long, you may go without using it.
-If your app is intended to be a big and long project, you will need to use it, or some other architecture with a similar goal.
-For Android apps the standard is MVVM + Clean, and that is what I will showcase.

-### Modularization
-Why I did not create different modules for features?
-Because I have only 3 screens.
-I did create modules for code that don't have any buissiness logic, one for Commons, and one for Network //TODO

 ## Patterns
 ### Orchestrator Pattern